oyewoas/pay-quick/README.md

 - Vitest and React Testing Library are used for unit and component tests.
 Tests are configured to run in a Vite-native environment (jsdom).

-Mocking approach for tests

-- For local development the mock API runs via `json-server`.
-For unit/component tests, consider using MSW (Mock Service Worker) to simulate network responses without starting the server.

 ---

 ## Where to look in the code